FernandoNGonzalez/MarianoClossDiscordBot/README.md

 # MarianoClossDiscordBot

-First Commit of MarianoClossDiscordBot.
-Bot respond on "=closs" in Discord
+Hi my friend!

+I'm a bot that replicates the voice of one of the most valued Sportscasters in Sud america.
+The one and only...
+MARIANO CLOSS!
+Please invite me to your Discord group and write "Closs=" followed by the msg you want me to read and prepared yourself to be amazed!

 How to run:
+  - Create a Replit user.
-  - Click on "Run in Replit.com"
+  - Click on "Run on Replit"

 [![Run on Repl.it](https://repl.it/badge/github/fgonz931/MarianoClossDiscordBot.git)](https://repl.it/github/fgonz931/MarianoClossDiscordBot.git)

+  - Click Run Button
   - Add MarianoClossDiscordBot to your Discord Server (Click on: https://discord.com/api/oauth2/authorize?client_id=982368166594347028&permissions=534760652096&scope=bot)
   - Type "=Closs"
   - Check msg